 Examine your baby's body to see if there is an obvious source of pain or illness.
 Inspect the umbilical site.
 Look for any oozing of pus, foul odor, or redness.
 Look for any rashes.
-Make note of frequency or infrequency or urination.
-Observe the stool frequency, changes in color, consistency or presence of blood, mucous or changes in odor.
+Make note of frequency of infrequency or urination.
+Observe the stool frequency, changes in color or consistency, presence of blood or mucous, or changes in odor.
 Use a rectal thermometer to determine if your newborn has a fever.
-A rectal temperature equal to or greater than 100.4 degrees F, is a fever.
-Fever in newborns less than two months of age could indicate a serious bacterial infection and should be seen by a physician immediately.
+A rectal temperature of 100.4 degrees or higher, is a fever.
+Fever in newborns less than 2-months-old could indicate a serious bacterial infection and should be seen by a physician immediately.

 Vomiting can be a symptom of illness, improper feeding technique, overfeeding, formula intolerance, or anatomical abnormalities.
-If your child has repeated vomiting, cries with knees pulled against body, cannot be soothed, has fever, bloody vomit, green vomit, refuses feedings, has decreased urine output or decreased activity, please call our office to speak with a nurse or to schedule a sick visit or call the on-call doctor if outside of business hours.
+If your child has repeated vomiting, cries with knees pulled against body, cannot be soothed, has fever, bloody vomit, green vomit, refuses feedings, has decreased urine output, or decreased activity, call our office to speak with a nurse, schedule a sick visit, or call the on-call doctor if outside of business hours.